Bullet Journal Your Revision Notebook

 Our workshop group came up with a list of suggested sections for an author’s revision notebook.
 In #bujo-speak, these sections or grouped pages are called collections.
-When you’re setting up your notebook, choose the 5 that work best for your story.
+When you’re setting up your notebook, choose the 5 that work best for your story and genre.

 If you’re working on SF/F or historical fiction, you may need an entire section for setting.

 - General Notes and Themes

 I found it helpful to have a catch-all section in my revision notebook.

 - Minor Characters